 Rumours still abound about bizarre attack on North Korean leader’s half brother at Malaysia airport.

-His statements came as North Korea denied involvement, saying Malaysia’s investigation into the death of one of its nationals is full of “holes and contradictions”.
+North Korea denied that its agents masterminded the assassination of the half-brother of leader Kim Jong-un, saying a Malaysian investigation into the death of one of its nationals is full of “holes and contradictions”.

 The Korean Jurists Committee, a legal body affiliated with North Korea’s rubber-stamp parliament, said in a statement that the Malaysian investigation lacks fairness and was influenced by the South Korean government, which blames Pyongyang for the death.

 The North has not acknowledged that the dead man is Kim.
 Thursday’s statement described the man only as a North Korean citizen bearing a diplomatic passport.